 An Englander mattress has a long history of value, pedigree and innovation.
 Similar to all innovators, they have had their problems.
 But in the long run, an Englander mattress is a quality product.

 You may at this point be be frustrated by the company's secrecy on prices.
 That's understandable.
-So check the Amazon box to the right for highly rated memory foam mattresses from manufacturers that aren't so secretive about their prices.
+So check the Amazon box above for highly rated memory foam mattresses from manufacturers that aren't so secretive about their prices.